 UNetbootin is a multi-platform program that works on Windows, Linux, and Mac PCs.
 In this situation, you’ll use the Windows version.
 UNetbootin supports persistence for Ubuntu 8.10 and above.

-Option #3: Replace Windows 10 with Ubuntu 20.04 on your Laptop or PC
+Option #4: Replace Windows 10 with Ubuntu 20.04 on Your Laptop or PC

-It’s a clean and easy installation process.
-The installer will happily wipe your old Windows partition(s) and install Ubuntu 20.04 for you.
+The installer will happily wipe your old Windows partition(s) and install Ubuntu 20.04 (or any other variant) for you.

 - 2 GHz or higher core processor